-This was voted shotgun of the year in 2016 and I’m a big fan.
-It was launched at the British Shooting Show then and ever since has been a real force in the shotgun market, causing teeth grinding frustration from competitors.
-It is similar in stature to its older and more pricey sibling the F3 – because all the controls have been in the same place.
-However I felt it had better grip and control due to the different profile of the action, it’s slimmer in width to the F3 and semi-rounded.
+This was voted shotgun of the year in 2016.
+Ever since it has been a real force in the shotgun market.
+It is similar in stature to its older and more pricey sibling the F3 – because all the controls have been in the same place but it’s slimmer in width to the F3 and semi-rounded.

 Barrel options are 30”or 32”, wood stays pretty standard up to a grade 4 when it starts to impress.
 All models have a manual safety catch and plain action keeping things simple and very effective.

-The sight of my first Pro Sport surprised me because Yildiz had moved out of the budget market into middle ground territory.
-Good for them because the Pro Sport was a massive improvement on the previous guns they used to produce.
-It is made from excellent wood with excellent materials and has a top class finish.
+The Pro Sport is made from excellent wood with excellent materials and has a top class finish.
 The CNC work inside is very well made and finished.
-Based on a Perazzi styled action it handled well and I shot pleasingly with it.
+Based on a Perazzi styled action it handles well.

-The Marrochi Evo gets my vote because I believe it is a well-designed and manufactured alternative to mainstream offerings.
+A well-designed and manufactured alternative to mainstream offerings.
 It’s fairly priced, has a sleek design, handles well and benefits from quality engineering.
 It’s not overcomplicated but nails sporting and trap shooting.
-When I tested it out it did its stuff and shot very well with minimal adjustment.
-I’d buy one for sure.

-I couldn’t miss Miroku out from this list.
-It makes some of the most popular shotguns sold in the UK these days.
+Miroku makes some of the most popular shotguns sold in the UK these days.
 Built alongside Browning and imported similarly.
 Miroku present good solid actions, well balanced, great handling guns at good value for money.
 The product range is kept simple, making consumer choice straightforward.

 Webley and Scott moved over to Italy to try and bring something more to its predecessor the 900 Series shotgun.
 A bit of Italian design and engineering was sought to make the 1000 series more appealing, with a move away from the plain black action.
 The decision worked well.
 This is similar to the ATA in that it’s a great all-round gun at a decent price.
 If you’re on a budget and want Italian styling then this gun is it – for under £1000.

 Imported through the Sportsman Gun Centre, the ATA is probably the most popular of Turkish guns behind Yildiz.
-Although given time with the cost price and variety of options ATA may soon surpass them.
-With the looks of the Beretta and the budget of the specials board I can see why they are proving very popular around the country.
+With the looks of the Beretta and the budget of the specials board they are proving very popular around the country.

-Do Breda count as clay pigeon shooting guns?
+How does Breda make the list of best shotguns for clay pigeon shooting?
 Well this is one of the only dedicated clay semi-automatics on the market and we can’t let the over-and under-guns have all the credit.
-I was impressed by the whole package when I reviewed the gun in 2017.
-It was well engineered and handled like a dream for me.
+Our reviewer was impressed by the whole package in 2017.

 Okay so this is definitely not a budget gun but then there is always winning the lottery.
 It has to be on your wish list because it’s one of those guns everyone wishes they owned.
 It offers fantastic quality and reliability in a shotgun backed up with a great importer in Alan Rhone.
 With prices starting from £11,500 it sounds a lot but for a serious competitor it’s not out of the question.
 You’re quite simply buying your own bespoke gun.